eddpeterson/theBucketList/Readme.md

 * Allow user to rename the todo by double clicking on it
 * Improve todo rename functionality by adding: Cancel button + Esc key and Save buttone + Enter key
 * Add unit test for title validation and add appropriate error handling in jquery rename functionality
+* Got test coverage > 95%

 # TODO:

 ## Technical debt
-* Catch up on how to test jquery dudes and then refactor mercilessly views, javascript, models, controller, trests
+* Catch up on how to test jquery dudes and then refactor mercilessly views, javascript, models, controller, tests with jasmine
-* Check out how to introduce jasmine

 ## BUGS
 * Remove is added to title of todo when double clicking